Today's Articles

 *James C. Farley was born on this date in 1854.
 He was a Black photographer and proprietor.

-James Conway Farley was born into slavery in Prince Edward County, Virginia.
-Both of his parents were also slaves.
-In 1861, he moved with his mother to Richmond, Virginia in 1861, where she worked as a store-room keeper at the Columbia Hotel, and he assisted in candle-making and learned to read.
+James Conway Farley was born into slavery in Prince Edward County, Virginia, and both of his parents were slaves.
+In 1861, he moved with his mother to Richmond, Virginia, where she worked as a store-room keeper at the Columbia Hotel.
+He assisted in candle-making and learned to read.
 He later was apprenticed to the baker's trade but left and took work in the chemical department of the C. R. Rees photography company.

 Several of Farley's photographs appeared in the Planet.
-Farley resided in Jersey City, New Jersey, when he died in 1910.
-Farley is the first Black to gain recognition as a photographer in America.
-Few of Farley's works survive; one remains in the Valentine Museum in Richmond.
+When he died in 1910, he resided in Jersey City, New Jersey.
+Farley is the first Black photographer to gain recognition in America.
+Few of his works survive; one remains in the Valentine Museum in Richmond.

 To Become a Photographer